CompMarkGS: Robust Watermarking for Compressed 3D Gaussian Splatting: Experiments

 \subsection{Experimental results}

-\myparagraph{Fidelity of Before and After Compression.} We compared image quality and bit accuracy before and after compression against baseline methods.
+\paragraph{Fidelity of before and after compression.} We compare rendering quality and bit accuracy before and after compression against baselines.
 The compression technique compresses anchor-based 3DGS models using quantization and entropy encoding.
 As shown in Tab.\ref{tab:fidelity}, our proposed method exhibits strong robustness to compression.
-While some baselines achieve higher image quality before compression, conventional methods without the quantization distortion layer suffer significant degradation of watermark and scene information after compression.
-In particular, the HAC~\cite{chen2024hac}-based method shows the largest performance drop, as existing approaches fine-tune without accounting for both the quantization process and the interpolation required for HAC entropy encoding.
-Similarly, the ContextGS~\cite{wang2024contextgs}-based method experiences declines in both bit accuracy and image quality.
-Moreover, 3D-GSW~\cite{jang20243dgsw3dgaussiansplatting}, which performs pruning based on rendering contributions before watermark training, removes both anchors and their associated Gaussians, significantly degrading image quality.
-These results confirm that our proposed watermarking technique is more suited to model compression than existing methods.
+While some baselines achieve excellent rendering quality and over 90$\%$ bit accuracy before compression, conventional methods not designed for compression robustness suffer from severe degradation in both watermark and scene information after compression (See Fig.\ref{fig:qualitative_results}).
+The performance degradation is particularly noticeable in the HAC~\cite{chen2024hac} compression.
+HAC suffers a more significant performance drop because it uses anchor-Gaussian interpolation.
+This is because previous methods failed to account for errors introduced not only during quantization but also during the interpolation step, creating a compounding problem.
+Moreover, 3D-GSW~\cite{jang20243dgsw3dgaussiansplatting} selectively removes components based on their rendering contributions before watermark training.
+This process eliminates both anchors and their associated Gaussians, significantly degrading rendering quality.
+These results confirm that our proposed watermarking method is better suited to model compression than existing methods.

-\myparagraph{Robustness for the image distortion.} We evaluated the robustness of our method against the loss of the embedded watermark when the rendered image is subjected to various distortions.
-Specifically, we applied six different post-processing techniques to the rendered images: Gaussian Noise ($\sigma$ = 0.005), Rotation (random selection within $\pm\pi/6$), Scaling (75$\%$ of the original), Gaussian Blur ($\sigma$ = 0.1), Crop (40$\%$ of the original), and JPEG compression (50$\%$ of the original).
-As shown in Tab.\ref{tab:robustness_2d}, We assessed the watermark bit accuracy after post-processing and observed a decrease in bit accuracy, but the performance degradation was relatively smaller than the baselines.
-These results demonstrate that our proposed watermark embedding technique exhibits strong robustness against image distortion.
+\paragraph{Robustness for the image distortion.} We evaluate the robustness of our method against the loss of the embedded watermark when the rendered image is subjected to various distortions.
+We test robustness against six different image post-processing techniques: Gaussian noise ($\sigma$ = 0.1), rotation (random selection within $\pm\pi/6$), scaling (75$\%$ of the original), Gaussian blur ($\sigma$ = 0.1), crop (40$\%$ of the original area), and JPEG compression (50$\%$ with a quality factor of 50).
+As shown in Fig.\ref{fig:image_distortion}, we assess the watermark bit accuracy after post-processing and observe a decrease in bit accuracy, but the performance degradation is relatively minor compared to the baselines.
+These results demonstrate that our proposed watermark embedding technique is robust against image distortion.